 Medical Ethics Requirement

-All Diplomates with certifications expiring in 2012, or later, must complete the AAPS Medical Ethics course as part of their recertification requirements.
-CME hours earned may be applied to the CME requirements for recertification and may also be applied to the requirement of at least 25 hours of AAPS sponsored CME for those with certificates expiring in 2014 or later.
+All Diplomates with certifications expiring in 2012, or later, must complete 7.5 Category 1 CME Credits in an AAPS-approved Medical Ethics course, or combination of courses, as part of their recertification requirements.
+CME hours earned may be applied to the CME requirements for recertification and if completing the AAPS course offered annually each June, the credits may also be applied to the requirement of at least 16 hours of AAPS-sponsored CME that Diplomates with certificates expiring in 2016 or later must meet.

 For more information regarding the current course schedule, see “AAPS Medical Ethics Course”.